-Join Tim Grey for an in-depth discussion in this video Completely removing color, part of Restoring Photos with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Completely removing color, part of Photoshop CS6: Restoring Photos.

 With some older photos that include a color element, you might find that color …is actually a little bit distracting to the point you may want to reduce it or …remove it.
 That color may have been caused by a …shift over time or some fading or it might have been part of the original, …such as sepia tone effect, based on sepia being used originally as a perservative …agent for photos.
 In any event, there are a variety of ways …that you can reduce or remove the color in a photo. …Now, some of those I don't actually recommend.…